bowens8/Recipeo/README.md

 exactly like a recipe ingredient would, combining with any of the same ingredient used in actual recipes that week.

+## Favorites & sorting recipes

+Tap the ♥ on any recipe card to favorite it (turns red) — favorites are yours alone, not shared with everyone else using this planner.
+The **Sort by** dropdown on the Recipes tab reorders the list: alphabetically, favorites first, calories (low–high), or **fewest missing from pantry** — handy for "what can I basically make right now?"

 ## Cook Mode

 Every recipe card has two buttons: **📄 Overview** and **🍳 Cook this**.